gregorpf/Marlin/StatusPrinter.md

 Configuration.h:

-    continue comparing: line 550 of old config file

-Check on Printer probe offset if correct
+- Check on Printer probe offset if correct
+- Check if preheat constances are necessary

+        continue comparing: line 590 of old config file